-For those best in class companies, the business case becomes a central tool throughout the lifecyle of the project.
-Walk the halls of these companies and we hear things like:
+For best in class companies, the framework becomes a central tool in all aspects of the DigitalBranch.
+Frameworks provides the following:

-- “The business case is the tool that helps us prioritize the features that we are building.”
+- “The framework is the tool that helps us prioritize the features that we are building.”
 Each feature is evaluated according to how it will affect the business case and the return on investment.

-- “The business case provides all of our teams a common language.”
+- “The framework provides all of our teams a common language.”
 Semantics are hard – especially between Marketing and IT.
-The business case defines the semantics by which the company talks about their e-commerce projects.
+The framework defines the semantics by which the company talks about their DigitalBranch.
 It helps everyone get on the same page.

-- “The b2b e-commerce business case helps us measure our success.”
-KPIs are built on what the business case stated.
-Everyone has a common semantic language, so we understand the actual measurements and what they mean.
-And even how to make them actionable.
+- “The framework helps us measure our success.”
+KPIs are built on the goals in our strategy, framework and business case.
+Now that everyone in our organization has a common semantic language, we actually understand the measurements, what they mean, and even how to make them actionable.

 Free Excel Download

 There are two primary frameworks that we will focus on:

 - B2C / Customer Acquisition Framework